DOAGenesys/AuthenticatedWM-GInsurance-GPE/README.md

    - `GC_ENVIRONMENT`: e.g., prod-euc1
    - `GC_MESSAGING_DEPLOYMENT_ID`
    - `GOOGLE_CLOUD_CLIENT_ID`
+   - `GOOGLE_OAUTH_ADDITIONAL_SCOPES` *(optional, space-separated list of extra Google scopes supported by your OAuth client configuration)*

 > **Security note:** The Google OAuth client secret must never be exposed in the browser.
 Keep it stored only within Google Cloud and Genesys Cloud configuration; this application does not read or store it.

+> **Google scope guidance:** Genesys recommends requesting `offline_access` when the identity provider supports that scope.
+Google issues refresh tokens via the `access_type=offline` and `prompt=consent` parameters instead, so this application omits the `offline_access` scope by default.
+If you need extra Google scopes, declare them in `GOOGLE_OAUTH_ADDITIONAL_SCOPES` using the exact values listed in the Google documentation (for example `https://www.googleapis.com/auth/user.phonenumbers.read`).

 ## Genesys Cloud & Google Cloud integration details